mycoworks x paragone launch mycelium muse collection

 meet the seven women creatives at Design Miami.Paris 2024

 To architect, designer, and decorator Sophie Dries, Reishi™ is a material that has already lived many lives.
-Naturally mottled, streaked and marked with irregular edges, the Reishi™ inspired her to create a brutalist object, Khara.
+Naturally mottled, streaked, and marked with irregular edges, the Reishi™ inspired her to create a brutalist object, Khara.
 Reishi™ is stitched like a spidery delicacy from a sleek metal frame structured from Corten tubes—a self-patinated metal with a protective rust coating widely used in Land Art—rendering an object that is both radical and primitive.
 Dries is a rising figure on the young international scene.
-Since launching her studio in 2014, Dries has delighted in a holistic approach to space, drawing on her passion for Arte Povera and the use of noble, natural materials– wood, stone, marble, metal– to create objects of unmistakable aesthetic brutality.
+Since launching her studio in 2014, Dries has delighted in a holistic approach to space, drawing on her passion for Arte Povera and using noble, natural materials– wood, stone, marble, metal– to create objects of unmistakable aesthetic brutality.

 In designing Lampadaire Silencieux, artistic director Joséphine Fossey highlights the opalescence and ability of Reishi™ to diffuse a soft, warm light.
-The piece is simple, minimal and uncluttered.
+The piece is simple, minimal, and uncluttered.
 The lampshade’s stem and feet are structured in quadrilaterals, a rigorous approach that is gracefully countered by the sensuality of Reishi™’s texture.
-Fossey designs places, objects and brand identities.
+Fossey designs places, objects, and brand identities.
 Her practice lies halfway between interior design and curation.
 Upstream of any project, she questions the history of places, immerses herself in their atmospheres, and considers their future uses in order to define global concepts.

 Lampadaire Silencieux by Joséphine Fossey